szymonmichalski/starid-1/docs/index.md

 # 23.01.2017

-the point in this discussion of uncertainty and triangle methods - with mnist style images a rules based approach becomes harder. previously the image was from a spacecraft grade star tracker. now it's from a childrens toy...

-it's a useful challenge...
+the point in this discussion of uncertainty and triangle methods - with mnist style images a rules based approach becomes harder. previously the image was from a spacecraft grade star tracker. now it's from a childrens toy. it's a useful challenge...

 # 22.01.2017